bdlucas1/3d-casting/MAKING.md

 ### Pouring

-* Melt the alloy, heating to 170-190 °C. This is well above its melting point, but we need to make sure it will fill the mold before solidifying.
-For smaller pieces you may need a temperature at the higher end of the range so it fills the mold, and for larger pieces you may want a temperature at the lower end of the range so the mold doesn't deform before the metal solidifies.
+* Melt the alloy, heating to 170-200 °C. This is well above its melting point, but we need to make sure it will fill the mold before solidifying.
+For thinner pieces with fine detail you may need a temperature at the higher end of the range so it fills the mold, and for thicker pieces you may want a temperature at the lower end of the range so the mold doesn't deform before the metal solidifies.